CityofToronto/bdit_king_pilot_dashboard/d3-volume_map/readme.md

 ## 1. Overview
 The D3 Volume Map was created for the public dashboard of the King Street Pilot, to present actual and percent change in volumes in major streets in the study area for which is there is data.
 The study area is bounded by Bathurst in the west, Jarvis in the east, Queen in the north, and Front in the south.

+The information below directly references the 3rd version of the D3 Volume Map, and the code for that can be found [here](https://github.com/CityofToronto/bdit_king_pilot_dashboard/blob/gh-pages/d3-volume_map/D3volumemap3.html).
+At times, `react.js` may be referenced, which specifically means the VolumeMap.react.js file located [here](https://github.com/CityofToronto/bdit_king_pilot_dashboard/blob/dash_components/src/components/VolumeMap.react.js).

 ## 2. Data
 The D3 Volume Map takes in 3 different datasets:
 1. `streets_lines3.csv` - full-length streets, point-to-point line, version 3